Headless SDK (Payment Android)

 Step 6: Generate token

-block to handle any errors that may occur.
-The following examples demonstrate two different scenarios for creating an OTT:
+After collecting the user information, create a one-time token (OTT) using the apiClientPayment.generateToken function.
+Since this is an asynchronous function, use a try/catch block to handle any errors that may occur.
+The following examples show two different scenarios for creating a one-time token:

 Benefits of using a vaulted token